Breast reconstruction with an implant or tissue expander

 - kinking and rippling

 - rare cancer (anaplastic large-cell lymphoma - ALCL)

 How soon will I recover?

-You should be able to go home after 2 to 3 days and return to normal activities after 4 to 6 weeks.
+You should be able to return to normal activities after 4 to 6 weeks.

 For more on how this information was prepared, click here.